contreras-jorgev/SunFarmDocsJekyllSource/about.md

 title: About
 ---

-This guide shows basic techniques to improve the *Look and Feel* of **ASNA Monarch Nomad** Migrated applications.
+This guide shows basic techniques to improve the *Look and Feel* of **ASNA Monarch Nomad&reg;** Migrated applications.

 ## GitHub Reference Source
 A public Repository on GitHub is used to document the steps taken while applying the techniques in this guide.